- Work +1 202 942 5000

 United States: Industry focus

-Within Environment: litigation, Arnold & Porter LLP is a second tier firm,
+Within Environment: litigation, Arnold & Porter LLP is a first tier firm,

 Within Healthcare: life sciences, Arnold & Porter LLP is a third tier firm,

 In August 2013, Arnold & Porter LLP bolstered its already significant enforcement capabilities with the hire of counsel Marilyn May from the United States Attorneys’ Office, where she headed a branch of its healthcare fraud division.
 The group’s credentials are demonstrated by its filing of several Amicus briefs on behalf of Pharmaceutical Research and Manufacturers of America (PhRMA) – including Kaiser Foundation Health Plan v Pfizer where it argued that the test for whether client Pfizer’s promotional claims for clinical trial tests should rest on whether they were in fact false or fraudulent, and should not rely on the FDA’s benchmark.
 It has also achieved numerous successful summary judgments for a range of major pharmaceutical companies, including three within four years for Boston Scientific.
 Daniel Kracov heads the team, which includes Diane Bieri, formerly general counsel at PhRMA, IP litigator Matthew Wolf and Vernessa Pollard, a former associate chief counsel at the FDA.
 All lawyers named are based in Washington DC.